Approved March 15, 2021

 IV.H.4.
 Established Interdisciplinary Majors

-Interdisciplinary majors in the fields of American Studies, Biochemistry-Molecular Biology, Chemistry-Physics, Classics-Religion, Comparative Literature, Comparative Race and Ethnicity Studies, Dance-Theatre, Environmental Studies, History-Literature, International and Comparative Policy Studies, Literature-Theatre, Mathematics-Computer Science, Mathematics-Physics, Neuroscience, and Religion-Political Science have been established.
+Interdisciplinary majors in the fields of American Studies, Biochemistry-Molecular Biology, Chemistry-Physics (discontinued effective fall 2021), Classics-Religion, Comparative Literature, Comparative Race and Ethnicity Studies, Dance-Theatre, Environmental Studies, History-Literature, International and Comparative Policy Studies, Literature-Theatre, Mathematics-Computer Science, Mathematics-Physics (discontinued effective fall 2021), Neuroscience, and Religion-Political Science have been established.
 Separate standing committees shall be drawn from the departmental staffs concerned.
 These committees shall exercise all the powers and privileges allocated elsewhere to the major divisions, including the supervision of the upperclass work of the students, the administration and evaluation of the Junior Qualifying Examination and the Comprehensive Oral Examination, and recommendation of candidates for the degree.

 Students may make application through the Registrar's Office to pursue an upperclass course of studies in one of the above areas.
 These may be embarked upon only with the consent of the appropriate interdisciplinary or interdivisional committee.

 IV.H.5.
 Ad Hoc Interdisciplinary Majors